-Hacking Suspect, 20, Confesses To Posting Private Data Of Hundreds Of German Leaders
+Police Say Hacking Suspect, 20, Confessed To Posting German Leaders' Private Data

 A wide variety of stolen material was published, including cellphone numbers, credit card data, photographs and private communications.

-Nearly every large German political party was affected — all except for the far-right Alternative for Germany (AfD).
+Nearly every large German political party was affected — except for the far-right Alternative for Germany (AfD).

-The suspect told police he had "acted out of annoyance over public statements" made by his victims, the police said.
+The suspect told police he had "acted out of annoyance over public statements" made by his victims, authorities said.

-As the Deutsche Welle newspaper reports, "BKA President Holger Münch said authorities were not treating the hack as a political crime and that the suspect had no known ties to right-wing extremism in Germany."
+As broadcaster Deutsche Welle reports, "BKA President Holger Münch said authorities were not treating the hack as a political crime and that the suspect had no known ties to right-wing extremism in Germany."

-The hacking attack dominated headlines in Germany not because it exposed any political bombshells but due to its surprising reach and the potential embarrassment of its victims.
+The hacking attack dominated headlines in Germany not because it exposed any political bombshells, but because of its surprising reach and the potential embarrassment of its victims.
 Rather than a single data breach, most of the files seem to have been meticulously culled from hundreds of social media and cloud storage accounts.
 Officials have said government servers and data systems were not compromised.

 Links to the private information were sent out in a series of tweets in December; they seem to have gone largely unnoticed until a prominent German YouTube creator reported online that his account had been hacked.